smartcontractkit/cre-templates/accelerator/cre-custom-data-feed-go/workflow/README.md

 To simulate how secrets are accessed, you need to define them in your environment.
 Below is an example based on the generated secrets.yaml.

-Note: Support for Vault DON is currently in progress.
-Once it’s fully integrated, secrets will be managed there by default—eliminating the need to store secrets locally or maintain a secrets.yaml file.

 ```bash
 export SECRET_ADDRESS_ALL="0xMySecretAddress"
 ```